Kurover/kurover.github.io/README.md

 # Website
 A general purpose / portfolio website handcrafted without JS, akin to pixel-art limitation.
 Tries to be performant, pocket-sized, and modestly styled.
 Good support for keyboard navigation but other form of accessibility might be questionable...
 Also no extreme SEO optimization whatsoever.

 :warning: Currently under development!
-[Old Version](https://kurover.github.io/v2) is till up and running however.
+[Old Version](https://kurover.github.io/v2) is up and running in frozen state.

 ## Resources / Credits
 - :file_folder: [Obsidian](https://obsidian.md) - Markdown note-taking app.